Satisfaction over prospect of accused U.S. killer Durst facing justice

 On Tuesday, a New Orleans judge set a hearing for Monday to determine whether Durst is a flight risk and whether he should be granted bond, said Christopher Bowman, spokesman for the Orleans Parish District Attorney's Office.

-A Louisiana appellate court on Tuesday granted Durst's request to be transferred from a New Orleans jail to a lockup outside of town so he can be better treated for unspecified medical conditions, the Times-Picayune newspaper reported.
+A Louisiana appellate court on Tuesday granted local authorities' request for Durst to be transferred from a New Orleans jail to a lockup outside of town so he can be better treated for unspecified medical conditions, the Times-Picayune newspaper reported.

 If granted bond, he would likely face extradition to California before being given the opportunity to go free.